AliceO2Group/analysis-framework/docs/datamodel/pwgTables.md

 ---

 <a name="PWGs"></a>
-# List of tables defined by PWG specific tasks.
+# List of tables defined by PWG specific tasks

 Click on the labels to display the table content.
 Click buttons to
 <button class="openTables">show</button> / <button class="closeTables">close</button> all tables.